EvaJF/continual_tuto/README.md

 ```
 ____

-This tutorial (in particular, the illustrations) is based on my thesis manuscript.
+This tutorial (and in particular, the illustrations) is based on my thesis manuscript.
 Please consider citing the manuscript if you wish to reuse some of the content !

 ```
 @phdthesis{feillet:tel-05062088,